cocos3d/cocos3d/README.md

 apps within the Cocos3D distribution are pre-configured to use that version.
 To build and run the demo apps with a different version of Cocos2D, follow the steps described here:

-1. In the Xcode *Project Navigator* panel, delete the reference to the *cocos2d* group in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.
-2. In the Xcode *Project Navigator* panel, delete the reference to the *cocos2d-chipmunk* group in the `cocos2d-chipmunk-library-iOS` or `cocos2d-chipmunk-library-OSX` project.
-3. Run the `install-cocos3d.sh` script again and identify the new version of `Cocos2D` to be linked.
+1. Run the `install-cocos3d.sh` script again and identify the new version of `Cocos2D` to be linked.
    Keep in mind that you must link `Cocos2D` `3.x` or `Cocos2D 2.1` if you want to use OpenGL ES 2.0 (iOS & Android) or OpenGL (OSX) with a programmable rendering pipeline, and you must link `Cocos2D 1.1` if you want to use OpenGL ES 1.1 (iOS & Android) with a fixed rendering pipeline.

+2. In the Xcode *Project Navigator* panel, delete the reference to the *cocos2d* group in the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.

-4. Add the newly linked Cocos2D files to the project by dragging the `cocos2d` folder from the Cocos3D distribution folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project in the Xcode *Project Navigator* panel.
+3. Add the newly linked Cocos2D files to the project by dragging the `cocos2d` folder from the Cocos3D distribution folder into the `cocos2d-library-iOS` or `cocos2d-library-OSX` project in the Xcode *Project Navigator* panel.
 When prompted for the target to add the source code to, select the `cocos2d` target.

+4. In the Xcode *Project Navigator* panel, delete the reference to the *cocos2d-chipmunk* group in the `cocos2d-chipmunk-library-iOS` or `cocos2d-chipmunk-library-OSX` project.

+5. Add the newly linked Cocos2D Chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder into the `cocos2d-chipmunk-library-iOS` or `cocos2d-chipmunk-library-OSX` project in the Xcode *Project Navigator* panel.
+When prompted for the target to add the source code to, select the `cocos2d-chipmunk` target.

-5. If you are using Cocos2D 3.2 or later, configure the `CCNoARC.m` file to use manual refernce counting:
+6. If you are using Cocos2D 3.2 or later, configure the `CCNoARC.m` file to use Manual Refernce Counting:

+	1. Select the `cocos2d-library-iOS` or `cocos2d-library-OSX` project.

-	1. Select the *Build Phases* tab of the `cocos2d` target.
+	2. Select the *Build Phases* tab of the `cocos2d` target.

 	2. Open the *Compile Sources* list and locate the entry for the `CCNoARC.m` file.

 	3. On the `CCNoARC.m` entry, double-click the *Compiler Flags* column and enter the `-fno-objc-arc` compiler flag.
-As the name implies, the  `CCNoARC.m` file uses manual refernce counting instead of automatic reference counting, to improve performance.
+As the name implies, the  `CCNoARC.m` file uses Manual Refernce Counting (MRC) instead of Automatic Reference Counting (ARC), to improve performance.

-6. Add the newly linked Cocos2D Chipmunk files to the project by dragging the `cocos2d-chipmunk` folder from the Cocos3D distribution folder into the `cocos2d-chipmunk-library-iOS` or `cocos2d-chipmunk-library-OSX` project in the Xcode *Project Navigator* panel.
-When prompted for the target to add the source code to, select the `cocos2d-chipmunk` target.

 7. `Cocos2D` `3.x` uses Automatic Reference Counting (ARC). `Cocos2D` `2.1` and `Cocos2D` `1.1`
    do not.
 You must set the appropriate compiler build setting to ensure the compiler will use